 Ndur Smart Watch

 Ndur is a relative newcomer in the smartwatch industry, but its focus on health and fitness has brought it to a sweet spot in our review here.
 The main current advantage is tracking your blood pressure on top of all the other standard health tracking features.
-This is not to be mistaken with a medical device, but it can be a good addition to a list of other standard features and benefits in need for the elderly.
+This isn’t to be mistaken for a medical device, but it can be a good addition to a list of other standard features and benefits in need for seniors.

 It is a good-looking watch and could compete with much more expensive brands in terms of bang for the buck it offers.
 All in all, it’s well worth a look.

-While calling this a smartwatch is a stretch; it’s still worth a mention.
-There is no output screen; it connects directly to your smartphone to notify you of your daily step count and provide some valuable tips.
+Rather, it connects directly to your smartphone to notify you of your daily step count and provides some valuable tips.
 However, its primary purpose is not to act like a smartwatch.

 The Lively Wearable2 is a mobile medical alert that gives the wearer a faster way to connect with help.
-One press of the device, and you are connected through the Lively App to an Urgent Response Agent.
-Furthermore, if worn with the Fall Detection Lanyard, it will also contact assistance if the wearer is to have a fall.
+One press of the device, and you’re connected through the Lively App to an Urgent Response Agent.
+Furthermore, if worn with the Fall Detection Lanyard, it will also contact assistance if the wearer falls.

-It also has 4 months of battery life before recharging is needed and is waterproof to be worn in the shower.
+It also has four months of battery life before recharging is needed and is waterproof to be worn in the shower.
 Available on eBay or Amazon below.

 HandsFree Health Smart Watch

 The HandsFree Health Smart Watch has a standard smartwatch design.
-Still, it is packed with features such as 2-way 4G SOS communication with 24/7 support, GPS tracking, voice commands to get weather updates, seek medical advice, and set medication reminders.
+Still, it’s packed with features such as 2-way 4G SOS communication with 24/7 support, GPS tracking, voice commands to get weather updates, seek medical advice, and set medication reminders.
 Furthermore, it has a built-in heart rate monitor and step-tracker.
 The HandsFree Health Smartwatch is available on eBay or Amazon.

 Final thoughts on smartwatches for seniors